Loki-Astari/geeky-nextjs/content/posts/SwitchingtoOctoPress.md

 The other significant advantage is that it natively supports MarkDown.
 In fact, you can plug in your favorite MarkDown engine (I am currently stuck with the default 'GitHub Markdown').
 Thus, you can write your article in MarkDown, which will be translated to the appropriate HTML.

-Like WordPress it has multiple themes, unlike WordPress the user base is small so the pool of user created themes is tiny in comparison (a couple of dozen).
+Like WordPress, it has multiple themes, unlike WordPress, the user base is small, so the pool of user-created themes is tiny in comparison (a couple of dozen).
 Though not as well established as WordPress, you can easily extend it and build your own themes.
-There are already a couple of themes based on [Bootstrap](https://github.com/twbs/bootstrap) the most commonly forked HTML5/CSS/Javascript web-site project on [GitHub](https://github.com).
+There are already a couple of themes based on [Bootstrap](https://github.com/twbs/bootstrap), the most commonly forked HTML5/CSS/Javascript web-site project on [GitHub](https://github.com).

 ### GitHub

-OctoPress also integrates with [GitHub Pages](https://pages.github.com/) a feature of the site designed to allow you to create documentation for your software.
+OctoPress also integrates with [GitHub Pages](https://pages.github.com/), a site feature designed to allow you to create documentation for your software.

 Though this is still not my perfect writing environment, OctoPress is a step up from using WordPress (for me, if you 1are not used to writing code, it will not be suitable for you, and I would stick to WordPress's Visual editor).
 There are a couple of tweaks I still need to iron out here and there.
 Once I have a basic system working perfectly, I will talk about precisely what I did.
-I have some ideas on how to improve the basics which may be down the road a bit (I need to perform more research how others are using this tool so I don't reinvent the wheel).
+I have some ideas on how to improve the basics, which may be down the road a bit (I need to perform more research on how others are using this tool so I don't reinvent the wheel).